 Each Applicant will be notified in writing of the decision of the Panel.
 An applicant who is dissatisfied with a decision may, in certain circumstances, appeal to a Deemster.

-The Chairman and Panel are required to submit an annual report on the operation of the Schemes and the accounts to the Council of Ministers and Tynwald.
+The Chair and Panel are required to submit an annual report on the operation of the Schemes and the accounts to the Council of Ministers and Tynwald.

 Time Commitment: It is anticipated the Criminal Injuries Compensation Panel will be required to meet between six to twelve times per year, with meetings lasting approximately half a day.
 In addition to attending at the meetings of the Panel the successful candidates will also be required to have read and prepared the cases to be considered at that meeting.
 Preparation for meetings can be time consuming and it not renumerated over and above the attendance allowance for the meetings.